ax330d/tablist2/README.md

 1. **Install the extension** - Once installed, TabList automatically replaces your new tab page
 2. **Open a new tab** - You'll see all your open tabs organized in a clean list
-3. **Navigate with ease** - Click any tab to switch to it, or use keyboard shortcuts for faster navigation
+3. **Navigate with ease** - Click any tab to switch to it, or use keyboard shortcuts
 4. **Organize with groups** - Create and manage tab groups directly from the interface
 5. **Customize your experience** - Access Options to personalize themes and behavior